oonisim/Linux-Ubuntu/README.md

       append  initrd=/install/initrd.gz ks=http://192.168.2.10/cgi-bin/ks.cfg preseed/url=http://192.168.2.10/preseed.txt netcfg/choose_interface=eth0
 ```

-## Kickstart
-Use HTTPD CGI to dynamically generate the ks.cfg.

 ## Preseeding
 Use HTTPD CGI to dynamically generate the preseed.txt.

+## Kickstart
+Use HTTPD CGI to dynamically generate the ks.cfg. %post section downloads the post_install.sh.

 ## Post installation
-Download post_install.sh to further configure the server with configuration management tool such as puppet.
+Use HTTPD CGI to dynamically generate the post_install.sh to further configure the server with Puppet.

+## Puppet
+Configure NTP, DNS, and other package installations and configurations.